-1 They are not found in experience, but rather in extraordinary experiences and at the limit of the social-as that which delimits the social, practices which suspend the ordinary-whether these are experiences of religious life, of thought, of painting (such is the extra-ordinariness of Mount Saint-Victoire), of listening, of dance, of writing, music, literature, etc.-each forming as many modalities of flight beyond the element.
-2 The lesson in question concerns Husserl's claim that the possibility of the world is constituted by the Transcendental Ego.
+- 1 They are not found in experience, but rather in extraordinary experiences and at the limit of the social-as that which delimits the social, practices which suspend the ordinary-whether these are experiences of religious life, of thought, of painting (such is the extra-ordinariness of Mount Saint-Victoire), of listening, of dance, of writing, music, literature, etc.-each forming as many modalities of flight beyond the element.

-3 My counter argument is that the hypomnesic supplementarity of the world is constitutive, and that this world, as accidental facticity, is therefore irreducible.

-4 Stephane Mallarmé, Coup de Dés, Oeuvres completes, ed.
-Henri Mondor & G. Jean-Aubry (Paris: Gallimard, 1945), 368.
+2 The lesson in question concerns Husserl's claim that the possibility of the world is constituted by the - 2 The lesson in question concerns Husserl's claim that the possibility of the world is constituted by the Transcendental Ego. - 3 My counter argument is that the hypomnesic supplementarity of the world is constitutive, and that this world, as accidental facticity, is therefore irreducible. - 4 Stephane Mallarmé, Coup de Dés, Oeuvres completes, ed.
+Henri Mondor & G. Jean-Aubry (Paris: Gallimard, - 1945), 368.
 5 Stephane Mallarmé, Collected Poems, trans.
-Henry Weinfield (Berkeley & Los Angeles: University of California Press, 1994), 84; Mallarmé, Oeuvres completes, 76.
+Henry Weinfield (Berkeley & Los Angeles: University of - California Press, 1994), 84; Mallarmé, Oeuvres completes, 76.